larsoleruben/larsoleruben.github.io/diary/energy.md

 Nuclear plant production pr year in GWh = 1.6 x 365 x 3600 x 0.95 = 1997280 GWh
 Windturbine = 11/1000 x 365 x 3600 x 0.35 = 5059 GWh
 Number of turbines: 1997280 / 5059 =  395 Windturbines.
 The 0.95 and the 0.35 is the availability number.
-Since the wind is not constant, it is much lower for the windturbine, than for the nuclear plant, that only need maintenance once a year to replace fuel rods, etc.
+Since the wind is not constant, it is much lower for the windturbine, than for the nuclear plant, that only needs maintenance once a year to replace fuel rods, etc., but can run at full power the rest of the year, regardless of the weather.